KomMonitor/processing-engine/resources/README.md

 To inspect the **KmHelper API** and available operations please......

+While the implicit `KmHelper` project source files can be found at [./KmHelper](./KmHelper/), generated HTML API documentation is located at [../kmHelperAPIdocs](../kmHelperAPIdocs/).
+So if the aforementioned [gitlab page](TODO) is not available developers can access the most recent version of the API docs from [../kmHelperAPIdocs](../kmHelperAPIdocs/) locally.
+It is recommended to download the project (e.g. as ZIP or via a git version control system), navigate into the *kmHelperAPIdocs* folder and open the `index.html` page to start inspecting the `KmHelper` API in a local browser, as shown in the subsequent screenshot.

-![KmHelper API Overview](../misc/KmHelper_overview.png "KmHelper API Overview") Inspecting the **KmHelper** API reveals numerous alphabetically ordered methods within three so-called namespaces.
+![KmHelper API Overview](../misc/KmHelper_overview.png "KmHelper API Overview")

+Inspecting the `KmHelper` API reveals numerous alphabetically ordered methods within three so-called namespaces.
 The namespaces group the available operations as follows:

 | Namespace | Description |
 | :-------: | :-------:       |